yaoman1324/yaoman1324.github.io/_pages/3_teaching.md

 ### **Student Feedback**

 Evaluation score 4.96/5.0, and my evaluations are substantially higher than the comparison group.

-#### Selected Comments
+Selected comments from my students can found below:

 **Passionate**